UN Common Pledge

 Additional questions, suggestions and feedback are welcome and can be sent to:

 - Ms. Katy Barnett, Snr.
-Partnership Advisor, UNHCR (United Nations High Commissioner for Refugees) Geneva, [email protected]
+Donor Relations Officer, UNHCR (United Nations High Commissioner for Refugees) Geneva, [email protected]

 - Mr. Christopher Gerlach, Humanitarian Affairs Officer, OCHA (UN Office for the Coordination of Humanitarian Affairs) New York, [email protected]